 - Carry your doctor's contact information with you.

-- Check BG's regularly.
-Jet lag, excitement and exhaustion can cause an unexpected BG reading.
+- Check your child's blood glucose level regularly.
+Jet lag, excitement and exhaustion can cause an unexpected reading.

 - Check your insulin before injecting each dose.
 If you notice anything unusual about its appearance, call your doctor.